rahuln2025/rahuln2025/README.md

 <h1 align="center">Hi 👋, I'm Rahul</h1>
 <h3 align="center">A mechanical engineer with a newfound interest in programming and scientific computing</h3>

-- 🌱 I’m currently learning: **numerical methods and basic algorithms in programming**
+- 🌱 I’m currently learning: **numerical methods and foundational algorithms in programming**

 - 📫 How to reach me: **narkhede.rahul2013@gmail.com**